yuyehara/GEOG489/lectures/week1_lecture.md

 * Advanced spatial analysis (2 weeks, TBD)
 ---

-# Approaches to Lectures & Demos
+# Approaches to Lectures & Labs
 - A bit of theory on certain new topics
-- Applications and case-studies from the readings
+- More focus on applications and case-studies
 - Review / demonstration of particular GIS analysis or software skills on as-needed basis
 - Compared to the other GIS courses, there will be much more time to work on lab assignments during scheduled class time
 - Develop research ability through proposal/report writing and project presentation.